 Cassis and Calanques National Park are on your doorstep

-Further afield you can visit Calanques National Park.
-Take advantage of Celebrity’s excursion with the bus.
+Further afield, you can visit Calanques National Park.
+Take advantage of Celebrity’s excursion with the transportation.
 The National Park is about a half hour from the port.

 The rugged coastline calls for good walking shoes.
-Alternatively, take a boat trip from Marseilles to Cassis which takes in miles of beautiful coastal landscape.
-Once in Cassis the little fishing town is wonderful and if you are lucky it will be market day.
+Alternatively, a boat trip from Marseilles to Cassis takes miles of the beautiful coastal landscape.
+Once in Cassis, the little fishing town is lovely; if you are lucky, it will be market day.
 The market takes place every Wednesday and Friday morning.
-Try the pastries, olives, cheese and sausage.
+Try the pastries, olives, cheese, and sausage.

 Cruise Day 6: Portofino, Italy

-Portofino, the picture-perfect coastal town in Liguria, Italy which you will want to return to time and time again.
+Portofino is the picture-perfect coastal town in Liguria, Italy, which you will want to return to repeatedly.
 This is one of the most popular cruise destinations.

-The first image you will see are the colorhouse houses of the fishing villages.
-The Hotel Splendido has hosted many a celebrity and the town is an magnet for tourists, it’s easy to see why.
+The first image you will see is the colorful houses of the fishing villages.
+The Hotel Splendido has hosted many celebrities, and the town is a magnet for tourists; it’s easy to see why.

-When visiting the Portofino on your cruise itinerary, your cruise ship with drop anchor off shore and you use tender boats to get the port, Other cruises may have Genoa as a port of call, in which case a day trip to Portofino is possible as a cruise ship shore excursion.
+When visiting Portofino on your cruise itinerary, your cruise ship with drop anchor offshore, and you use tender boats to get to the port.
+Other cruises may have Genoa as a port of call, in which case a day trip to Portofino is possible as a cruise ship shore excursion.

-When your tender boat has delivered to the harbour, it’s an easy walk into town.
-Include downtown piazzetta, the lighthouse and the castle in your exploration.
+When your tender boat has reached the harbor, it’s an easy walk into town.
+Include downtown Piazzetta, the lighthouse, and the castle in your exploration.